List of New York Mets managers

+Carlos Mendoza is the current New York Mets head coach.
+After going 89-73 in the 2024 New York Mets Season, he looks to send them to a World Series and win for the first time in 39 years.
 The New York Mets are a professional Major League Baseball (MLB) franchise based in New York City, New York in the borough of Queens.
 They play in the National League East division.
-In the history of the Mets there have been 24 managers that managed a game including four interim managers.
+In the history of the Mets, there have been 23 managers that managed a game including four interim managers.
 Of those managers, only Joe Torre was a player-manager (a manager who also plays for the team); Yogi Berra did play four games while he was a coach for the Mets in 1965.
 Gil Hodges, Roy McMillan, Bud Harrelson, Mike Cubbage, Dallas Green, Bobby Valentine and Willie Randolph all also played in MLB for the Mets prior to becoming the team's manager.

 The Mets posted their franchise record for losses in their inaugural season in the league, with 120 losses in 160 games in 1962.
 This was the first of seven consecutive losing seasons, a season in which the winning percentage was below .500, and the most losses by a post-1900 MLB team.
 During this stretch from 1962 to 1968, the Mets employed four managers.
-Five managers have taken the Mets to the postseason; Davey Johnson, Bobby Valentine and Terry Collins have led the team to two playoff appearances each.
+Seven managers have taken the Mets to the postseason; Davey Johnson, Bobby Valentine and Terry Collins have led the team to two playoff appearances each.
 Johnson and Gil Hodges are the only Mets managers to win a World Series: Hodges in 1969 against the Baltimore Orioles; and Johnson in 1986 against the Boston Red Sox.
 Terry Collins is the longest-tenured manager in franchise history, with 1,134 games of service over 7 seasons.

 The manager with the most wins and highest winning percentage over a full season or more is Johnson; his 595–417 record gives him a .588 winning percentage.
 Conversely, the worst winning percentage over a full season or more in franchise history is .302 by inaugural manager Casey Stengel, who posted a 175–404 record from 1962 to 1965.